Table of Contents Hide

 - Congratulations!
 You will start receiving amazing and useful organic tips via email.

 Specific points on the feet, hands and ears are supposed to be linked to various organs in the body.
-Foot reflexology is one of the methods of doing reflexology.
-Each organ system has nerve endings in the feet, hands and ears.
+Foot reflexology is a time tested therapy to stimulate nerve endings in the feet, hands and ears.
 The organ system is also called a zone and hence the therapy “zone therapy”.
 Thus the state of the anatomy of the body is seen as reflex zones on the feet.
 These can be stimulated for their proper functioning of the organ system.
 In case of some disease or illness there is an imbalance of energy in the organ system.
 By applying pressure manually with your thumb/finger at the specific area meant for a specific organ system you are triggering a response.
 The organ system now tends to come to a harmonious state and naturally healing processes set in removing the underlying issues with the organ system.
 This action of applying stimulus is called Reflexology.

 We bring here the best Sciatica Exercises that will give you immediate relief!

 Thus it is a natural non-invasive method of reducing pain and stress in the body caused due to some illness or disease.

 Reflexology is dated back to 2330 BC when a pictograph related to this was found in the Egyptian tomb of Arkhamor.
 The knowledge regarding Reflexology was passed down orally.
 Evidence of the same was also found in China and India.
 The book on internal medicine by the Chinese Yellow Emperor has references to foot examination and treatment.
 Marco Polo translated some of the Chinese work to Italian in the year 1300 introducing it to Europe.

 Mr. William Fritzgerald MD of the United States wrote about the vertical zones of the body and the pain relieving stimulus points on the feet, hands and the outer ear.
 He was known as the “Father of Reflexology”.